- Sporty look

 - Harsh ride, especially with optional 20-inch wheels

 - With the third row up, not much cargo space

 features & specs

 Between the front two rows of seating, you can easily fit five adults.
-As for the third row, it's only for kids, and even they might be a bit challenged by the narrow gap provided for entry and exit.
-Keep those rearmost seatbacks folded most of the time, and you have space for a large load of groceries.
-Even with last year's improvements, the CX-9 cabin doesn't feel luxury-caliber, yet it's nicely detailed and well put-together in general.
+The third row is really only for kids, and even they might be a bit challenged by the narrow gap provided for entry and exit.
+Keep those rearmost seatbacks folded, and you have space for a large load of groceries.
+Even with the 2013 improvements, the CX-9 cabin doesn't feel luxury-caliber, yet it's nicely detailed and well put-together in general.

-Standard equipment is typical for the class--for a three-row crossover without a luxury badge--and it includes three-zone automatic climate control, steering-wheel audio and cruise controls, a 5.8-inch touch screen system, a six-speaker audio system with six-disc changer, USB and aux-in ports, and Bluetooth connectivity, as well as HD Radio technology.
+Standard equipment is typical for a three-row crossover without a luxury badge.
+All CX-9s include three-zone automatic climate control, steering-wheel audio and cruise controls, a 5.8-inch touch-screen infotainment system, six speakers, a six-disc changer, USB and aux-in ports, and Bluetooth connectivity, as well as HD Radio technology.
 Farther up the model line, you can get SMS text delivery, voice commands, satellite radio, Bose Centerpoint sound, and a DVD entertainment system for those in back.
-Top Grand Touring models include leather seating, heated front seats, power front seats, and heated side mirrors, among many other extras, but when optioned with the works (DVD, Bose audio, nav, AC outlet), the price tops the $40k mark.
+Top Grand Touring models include leather seating, heated front seats, power front seats, and heated side mirrors, among many other extras, but when optioned with the works (DVD, Bose audio, nav, an A/C outlet), the price tops $40k.

 For 2015, Mazda has made a few more minor changes to the CX-9, all of them dealing with packaged options.
 The base model, which is called Sport, now includes power instead of manual lumbar adjustment for the driver's seat.
 Both of the packages offered for Touring and Grand Touring models now include the contents of the Recreational Accessory Package—roof rails, cross bars, a rear cargo net, and a rear bumper guard.